-Following the family tradition, Rimsky-Korsakov entered a naval academy aged 12.
-However, he continued taking casual piano lessons while at the St. Petersburg school.
-His growing talent earned the appreciation of his teachers, and visits to the opera sparked his own appreciation for the art earned the praise of his teachers who introduced him to music from around the world, and to Mily Balakirev, who acquainted him with other prominent composers.
+Following the family tradition, Korsakov entered a naval academy aged 12.
+However, he continued taking casual piano lessons and visiting the opera during this time.
+Korsakov's growing talent and appreciation for the art earned the praise of his teachers who introduced him to music from around the world, and to Mily Balakirev, who acquainted him with other prominent composers.

 Korsakov became one of the "Big Five" Russian composers, a group of talented musicians including Borodin and Balakirev who promoted Russian nationalistic music.
 In addition to his own compositions, he was the main editor for the work of the Five, and he notably helped to finish Borodin's Prince Igor after the composer's death.

-Rimsky-Korsakov had suffered from angina since about 1890, though the stress of the 1905 Russian revolution accelerated the illness.
+Korsakov had suffered from angina since about 1890 and the stress of the 1905 Russian revolution accelerated the illness.
 He had sided with the revolutionaries, leading to his work being temporarily banned in Russia when the Tsardom regained control.
 Despite moving his performances to Paris, Korsakov died in 1908.

 4. Sergei Rachmaninov (1873–1943)

 This virtuoso pianist is best known for Rhapsody on a Theme of Paganini (see video below) and the Symphonic Dances.
 Sergei Rachmaninov was born in Semyonovo to an aristocratic family in financial difficulty.
 His father was a compulsive gambler who lost the family estate, forcing them to move to a small apartment in St. Petersburg.

 Rachmaninov received piano lessons from four years of age, and the move to St. Petersburg made it easy for him to attend the prestigious music school in the city.
 However, Rachmaninov failed his academic work and was sent to study composition in Moscow.
 He graduated successfully and performed his first concert aged 19.
 Despite his tremendous pessimism, his first opera became an instant success.